 As well as packing the antipasti, crudités and more snacks than strictly necessary, it makes sense to slip in a bottle or two.

 Picnic wine essentials to pack

 - A corkscrew.
 It sounds obvious, but without one you’ll be left resorting to that Youtube video you once saw about someone opening wine with a shoe.
 Screwcap wines are the obvious alternative, or think inside the box and discover how the quality of bag in box wines has gone through the roof in recent times.
 Or perhaps take a characterful sparkler.

 - Ice or ice packs.
 If you’re going for white, rosé, sparkling or even a light red wine, then you’re probably going to need a way of keeping the wine cool.
-If you’re already out and about, head to the nearest shop and buy ice and salt, according to one of our experts.
+If you’re already out and about, head to the nearest shop and buy ice and salt.

 - Glasses.
-Chances are that it won’t always be possible to have the latest Riedel, grape-specific vessel to hand outside of the home.
-Plastic glasses can do the job – at a stretch – if not too big or flimsy and the wine is kept cool and fresh.
-But, if you can, it’s better to go for real glass – the experience is better and the environment will thank you; assuming that you re-use them.
-A smaller size, such as a 125ml glass, should be fairly durable and stop the wine getting too warm before you drink it.
+Chances are that you won’t have the latest grape-specific wine glass to hand.
+Instead, plastic cups can do the job, at a stretch – if not too big or flimsy and the wine is kept cool and fresh.
+But real glass provides a better experience and the environment will thank you.
 If it’s sparkling wine, flutes will keep the fizz, but our experts think you can do better…

 - Consider ordering a picnic wine glass holder: Because life is too short to spend time balancing a wine glass on blades of grass.

 But the question is, which wines should you take?
 We’ve rounded up some ideal picnic wines, rated by our experts.